Twingamerdudes/Zed-Survival/README.md

-<font size=7>**THIS MOD DOES NOT WORK ANYMORE, NEM V53 BREAKS A LOT OF STUFF WHEN IT COMES TO SQUADS.
-THEREFORE I HAVE UPDATED LUA FOR NEM TO FIX THIS, ONLY PROBLEM...
-IT REMOVES PLAYEROSTER AND REPLACES IT WITH ANOTHER FUNCTION.
-THIS MOD WILL NOT WORK ANYMORE, UNLESS YOU HAVE DOWNGRADED TO NEM V52 THIS WILL NOT WORK!!!!!**</font>
 # Zed Survival Mod
 ## Intro
 The Zed Survival mod adds a new GameMode where you must survive against zeds and build up survivors